Vassista/Python-for-100-days/README.md

 A simple program that checks if a number is odd or even.
 This exercise is great for understanding the modulus operator and if statements.

 ##### Python Pizza
 A program for a pizza order system that calculates the final bill based on the customer's choices.
-It demonstrates the use of if-else statements and arithmetic operations.
+It demonstrates the use of conditional statements and arithmetic operations.

 # License